MagicMeepleGames/MagicMeepleGames.github.io/about.md

 Ian has had a lifelong passion for gaming, and is the designer of Magnum Opus from Clever Mojo Games and several other self-publishing projects.

-{% include floatimage.html filename="trish-stedman.jpg" side="left" caption-vert-align="bottom" caption="Penguicon 2018" %}
+{% include floatimage.html filename="trish-stedman.jpg" side="left" caption-vert-align="bottom" caption="Trish Stedman" %}

 Trish has been heavily involved with gaming conventions (including Phoenix Comicon, RinCon, and Crit Hit) for years as an experienced event planner.